taylorsilva/posts/building-and-pushing-images/README.md

 # Building and Pushing Container Images

 In this blog post we are going to show how to build and push container images using the [oci-build task](https://github.com/vito/oci-build-task) and [registry-image resource](https://github.com/concourse/registry-image-resource).
-The first example will be very simple.
-More complex example images and pipelines will be provided later.
+The example will be very simple because we want to focus on how to use this task and resource together.

-We will need a repo to store some files.
-All the files referenced in this blog post can be found in [github.com/concourse/examples](https://github.com/concourse/examples).
+_If you just want to see the pipeline, scroll down or [click here](https://github.com/concourse/examples/blob/master/pipelines/build-and-push-simple-image.yml).
+What follows is a detailed explanation of what each part of the pipeline does._

 First we need a Dockerfile.
 You can store this in your own repo or reference the [github.com/concourse/examples](https://github.com/concourse/examples) repo.
 The rest of this post assumes you use the [examples](https://github.com/concourse/examples) repo.
+All files in this blog post can be found in the examples repo.

 We are going to use a very basic [Dockerfile](https://github.com/concourse/examples/blob/master/Dockerfiles/simple/Dockerfile) so we can focus on the Concourse mechanics.